simonkowallik/mkiapp/README.md

 Best to use with ssh public-key authentication.

 Also checkout the examples/Makefile, which provides a simple way to copy the built iapp to a BIG-IP.
+If you like it `mkiapp showmakefile > ./Makefile` will build it for you!

 # Examples
 Two examples are located in the examples folder of this repository to demonstrate the use of `mkiapp`.

 # Extensibility and customisation
 The `mkiapp` functionality can be further extended. `mkiapp` uses the bash `source` command to include `.mkiapp`, which gives you a lot of power and control over `mkiapp`.